 MS Sensor methods allow user-defined formulas to be defined and applied to instrument signal data in real time This powerful capability enables calculations such as signal ratios and normalization, to be made in real time using signal values from different instruments.
 The result of these calculations can than be trend plotted, and logged in the same manner as raw signal data.

 The MS Sensor signal calibration feature allows an unlimited number of calibration levels to be defined for each signal.
-New calibration levels can be added by pressing the calibration table's "Add" button, and then entering the amount and signal response derived from the analysis of a suitable calibration standard.
-After entering all calibration levels for the signal, press the "Calculate" button, which will recalculate the calibration function based on the data in the calibration table:
+The amount, raw signal response, and sample pressure derived from the analysis of a suitable calibration standard can be entered manually or can be loaded from a data file containing the calibration data.
+After entering all calibration levels for the signal, press the "Calibrate" button, which will calculate the signal calibration function based on the data in the calibration table:

 For single-level calibrations, the calibration slope is determined from the amount and signal values entered in the calibration table, and the intercept will be set to zero.
 A linear regression is used to determine the slope and intercept for calibrations with 3 or more levels.

-The calibration is also graphed on the "Calibration Plot" tab of the Signal- Calibration dialog box:
+The calibration is also graphed on the "Calibration Plot" Calibration Results tab:

 The MS Sensor software provides up to 6 trend plot windows to graph Data Channel response in real time.
 The trend plot Y-axis (response) will scale automatically when new points are added to the plot so that they are visible.
-The X axis (run time) scrolls automatically as new points are added to the plot:
+The X axis (run time) scrolls automatically as new points are added to the plot.
+MS Sensor 4.0 allows the plot title and the X (run rime) and Y (response) captions to be customized:

 The real-time data grid displays the actual Data Channel response values as they are acquired in real time: